Read 'A Dog's Life' Online!

 If your parent or a teacher mentions going to a zoo, circus, or marine park for a family outing or fieldtrip, be sure to tell him or her that animals aren’t ours to use for entertainment and suggest animal-free adventures instead, like museums, animal sanctuaries, or your local park!

 Imagine being at the beach or park with your friends when, all of a sudden, a giant starts chasing after you.
 It’d be pretty scary, right?
 Well, that’s what it’s like for birds like pigeons, ducks, and geese when people run after them.
 Birds are really cool animals.
 They migrate hundreds or even thousands of miles every year!
 Instead of chasing them around, play games like Frisbee or tag and explain to your friends why they should do the same.

 You can even save animals while you’re at school by saying NO to classroom dissection (request an animal-free alternative instead), asking your principal to add a delish meat-free option like veggie burgers in your school’s cafeteria menu, and speaking up if your teacher is thinking about getting a “class pet.”
 (Animals kept as “pets” at school live in cages their whole lives, and they’re often forgotten about at the end of the school year.)

 Last but not least, going vegan is the absolute best way to help animals.
 Chickens, pigs, fish, cows, and other animals who are raised for food value their lives just as much as you and I value ours.
 They’re not nuggets, drumsticks, burgers, roasts, steaks, chops, bacon strips, sausage links, or hot dogs—and they definitely don’t have any spare ribs!

-Going vegan is easier than ever, and you’ll save the lives of more than 100 animals every year just by not eating them.
+Going vegan is easier than ever, and you’ll save the lives of nearly 200 animals every year just by not eating them.
 That’s a lot of animals saved—all because of you. 🙂